SignalHillTechnologies/openai-ci-shell/README.md

 - No support for uploading and downloading files but it's definitely possible within chat, so could be possible at a later date
 - Despite output coming from the code interpreter, it's still parsed and tokenized by the AI in the format currently being read.
 This means that commands that return a large amount of text may take a moment to actually return data.
 It also may be truncated, or warped arbitrarily.
 It's technically possible to get the output directly from the Code Interpreter, but I haven't investigated too closely
 - Code interpreter has a timeout on commands that run a long period of time, so bear that in mind for anything with a large amount of output as well
-- Pipes and redirects do not work correctly
+- Pipes, redirects, and wildcard globs do not work correctly against files

 # Funny quirks
 - Since the shell interpreter is being parsed by the AI, you can also issue commands like "Use the psutils python library to output the equivalent of netstat -tan" for commands that don't exist.